Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about elements and compounds (GCSE and Key Stage 3)

 Building models of atoms, elements and compounds

 KS3 activity on atoms, elements and compounds.
 Many GCSE and even A Level students are not clear on the difference between atoms, elements, compounds and molecules.
 This simple activity supports an understanding of these concepts.
 Students use a simple billiard ball model to build elements, compounds and molecules.
 The activity can be extended for students to build models of molecules from chemical formulae and is easy to access.
+If you are feeling adventurous try creating particles from marshmallows.
 (PDF)

 Element, mixture or compound?

 Key Stage 3 worksheet to identify elements, mixtures and compounds from particle pictures.
 This is a quick diagnostic task to see if students can use particle pictures to represent elements, mixtures and compounds.
 (PDF)